coursekata/docker-stacks/CONTRIBUTING.md

 Execution is serial: bats `--jobs` needs GNU parallel, which the images do not carry. `TEST_DEBUG=1` adds `--trace --show-output-of-passing-tests`.

 bats itself is not in the published images.
-It is installed by the Dockerfile's `test` stage, which is built with `--target test` and never published — the `images` job targets `final` explicitly and the static gate asserts no published target installs it.
+The Dockerfile's `test` stage installs it, and `final` is the last stage, so a build with no `--target` produces the publishable image rather than the test one.

 ## CI/CD